-Prince William enjoys cherry gazoz with Israel's Eurovision winner Netta Barzilai in Tel Aviv
+William enjoys cherry gazoz with Eurovision winner in Tel Aviv

 Netta’s song Toy, a quirky electronic tune that featured a routine dubbed the chicken dance, won Eurovision and its success has earned the singer a recording deal with a major record company.

-As they left, the singer handed the Duke a carrier bag of goodies and she was warmly thanked by William.
+As they left, the singer handed the duke a carrier bag of goodies and she was warmly thanked by William.

 He was heard to say: “You want me to be a singer?
 I can’t sing a note.
 If you heard me sing you wouldn’t want that!”

-When asked if the Duke had been enjoying himself in Tel Aviv, the performer replied: “Yes, he said he was enjoying it very much.”
+When asked if the duke had been enjoying himself in Tel Aviv, the performer replied: “Yes, he said he was enjoying it very much.”

-Later William will meet Mr Abbas, a day after Israel’s President urged him to take a “message of peace” to the Arab leader.
+Later William will meet Mr Abbas, a day after Israel’s president urged him to take a “message of peace” to the Arab leader.

-When the pair sit down for talks in Ramallah, the Duke will become the first member of the royal family to visit the Palestinian Occupied Territories at the request of the Government.
+When the pair sit down for talks in Ramallah, the duke will become the first member of the royal family to visit the Palestinian Occupied Territories at the request of the Government.

 After meeting Israel’s prime minister Benjamin Netanyahu and the country’s president Reuven Rivlin on Tuesday, William will have the opportunity to get to know the Palestinian leader during their discussions at his office.